 Students may get an application form from their local school or the Division's website under Home Placement Resources

 .
-The deadline for fall registration is Tuesday, May15th 2018.
+The deadline for second semester registration is Friday, January 11, 2019.

 HOME PLACEMENT PROGRAM GUIDELINES